 Yummy S’mores Bars In Record Time Here’s How To Do It

 Stir together one box of yellow cake mix with two eggs and 1/2 cup of oil.
 You only need a spoon!
 This is a one-bowl, one-spoon wonder!

 Gently fold the chocolate and graham crackers into the cookie dough.
 SPRAY the pan with a little non-stick coating.
 You can also butter the pan.
 I love my trusty 11″ by 7″ glass baking dish.
-It’s an old friend, so I used it, but you can also use a square baking pan, either 8″ by 8″ or 9″ by 9″ pan, too!
+It’s an old friend, so I used it, but you can also use a square baking pan, either an 8″ by 8″ or a 9″ by 9″ pan, too!

 Pat the dough into the pan with your fingers.
 At this point, you can redistribute the chocolate pieces a little if you think they need to be spaced more evenly! 😉 Obviously, the thickness of the finished bar will vary a bit depending on which size pan you use!

 Next, I quartered large marshmallows with my kitchen shears until I had enough to cover the top.
-I sort of lost count but, I think it was about 13 or 14 large marshmallows.
+I sort of lost count, but I think it was about 13 or 14 large marshmallows.
 (Remember, marshmallows puff as they toast!)
 I could have used miniature marshmallows, but I was out, and the whole point of this adventure was to use what I had in the cupboard!

 Then I slid the pan into a 350-degree oven for 25 minutes, all the while keeping my fingers crossed that the marshmallows wouldn’t get too brown!
 (This was untested before that day!)